zpaq/zpaq/readme.txt

                  developing new compression algorithms in the ZPAQ format.
                  Compiled for 32 bit Windows.

-  zpaq107.cpp -  Source code (GPL) for zpaq.exe.
+  zpaq.cpp, zpaq.h - Source code (GPL) for zpaq.exe.
 See comments for usage.

+  zpaqmake.bat - Script used by ZPAQ to build optimized code.

   min.cfg -      ZPAQ config file for fast compression.